BrooklynGamery/gdocexpo/index-content.markdown

 <!--  # Play, learn, and celebrate diversity in games. -->
 ![](/assets/images/photos/2018/2018GDoCE.jpg)

-The Game Devs of Color Expo is a games will be returning in July 2019.
+The 4th annual Game Devs of Color Expo will be held at the Schomburg Center in Harlem, New York in July 2019.
+After an amazing 2018 event, which included 17% attendance growth from 2017, the conference organizers are working on making an even bigger splash in 2019!

-We are pleased to announce the 2019 Game Devs of Color Expo!
-2018’s event exceeded all expectations, and we’re going to keep that momentum going into the new year.
-This summer, the Game Devs of Color Expo returns to the historic Schomburg center for another day of great games, talks, and community.

 <!-- An event like this can’t happen without the community.
 If you’d like to help us run this vital event, please fill out the form.